No results were found...

 • Prepared a Privacy Policy

-• Implemented practices for consumers to know and delete all collected personal information, as well as organizational and technical security measures
+• Implemented practices to help consumers know and delete all collected personal information

 How about the differences?